 Huginn & Muninn – An unusual choice but a good one.
 Huginn and Muninn were Odin’s pair of ravens that flew all over the world and reported back to him.

 Romeo & Juliet – The pair of star-crossed lovers whose names are ideal for Clownfish that mate for life.
 You could also use Montague and Capulet if you want to be a bit different.
+Still one of my wifes favorite films and she has seen the show.
+The DVD is still available from Amazon.
+She liked the old version released in 1968.

 Fish & Chips – Incredibly corny but can still make me smile with amusement.
 Not, however, the only food-related name possibilities; there’s also sausage and mash, bacon and eggs, salt and pepper, and many more.